-Example Interim Consolidated Financial Statements 2015
+Example Interim Consolidated Financial Statements 2016

-This publication illustrates the interim consolidated financial statements of a company that is an existing preparer of IFRS and produces half-yearly interim reports in accordance with IAS 34 'Interim Financial Reporting' at 30 June 2015.
+This publication illustrates the interim consolidated financial statements of a company that is an existing preparer of IFRS and produces half-yearly interim reports in accordance with IAS 34 'Interim Financial Reporting' at 30 June 2016.
+You can access this publication at www.grantthornton. global/en/insights/articles/interimconsolidated-financial-statements-2016/.